Raylei225/755_final_project/README.md

 `percent_in_poverty`: The percentage of the poverty population

-`Median_income`: The median income of the state `partisan_index_dem`: The proportion of the population who vote for the democratic party in the last two-year election.
+`Median_income`: The median income of the state

+`partisan_index_dem`: The proportion of the population who voted for the democratic party in the last two-year election.

 `partisan_index_rep`: The proportion of the population who voted for the republican party in the last two-year election.

 `percent_of_unemployed_poulation`: The percentage of unemployed population in the state